 - Resume and cover letter screening

-- McKinsey Problem Solving Test (PST)
+- McKinsey Problem Solving Test (or the new Problem Solving Game)

 - First round of interviews